 The West Point Band’s Quintette 7 selected its name as a witty homage to composer Raymond Scott, incorporating elements of two of his performing ensembles’ names (The Raymond Scott Quintette and The Secret 7).
-The ensemble, a mixed septet of four rhythm players and three horns, is comprised of members of the West Point Concert Band and the band’s Field Music Group, The Hellcats.
+The group, a mixed sextet of three rhythm players and three horns, is comprised of members of the West Point Concert Band.

-Members of Quintette 7 come from varied musical backgrounds, having worked with various orchestras, wind ensembles, popular musicians and chamber ensembles throughout the country.
-Three members of Quintette 7 attended the Juilliard School, Raymond Scott’s own alma mater.
+Members of Quintette 7 come from varied musical backgrounds, having worked with many orchestras, wind ensembles, popular musicians, and chamber ensembles throughout the country.

 Quintette 7 is proud to serve the United States Army as one of the chamber ensembles of the West Point Band, presenting educational and entertaining performances of popular and lesser-known repertoire to appreciative audiences.Click Here to listen to Quintette 7's album "Powerhouse."

 The West Point Woodwind Quintet of the West Point Band is made up of members of the Concert Band.
 The group performs at many different events, such as military social functions, school presentations and formal recitals.

 The West Point Woodwind Quintet has supported the United States Recruiting Command with tours of high schools and colleges to promote Army bands and audition prospective candidates.
 These tours have taken the quintet to Connecticut, Pennsylvania, North Dakota, New Jersey and Florida.

 In support of military requirements, the quintet has entertained the United States Corps of Cadets and performed for many visiting dignitaries and heads of state.
 These performances have included annual receptions hosted by the Superintendent of the United States Military Academy, Presidential receptions in New York City, and the 40th Anniversary of the United Nations.